 Taking quality photos relies heavily on “seeing” your composition.
-As photographers we look at angles, shapes, forms, shadows, reflections and much more while composing a creative photo.
+As photographers we should always be looking at angles, shapes, forms, shadows, reflections and much more while composing a creative photo.

 This next project will test your ability to see and find or “create” unique compositions in unusual places.